Saturday, August 23, 2025

 The biggest twist were state laws in Wyoming, North Carolina and Arkansas which widened ag-gag laws to include all ‘industrial operations.’
 This banned whistle-blowing, information (data mining), photography and testimony far outside animal facilities, to every sector of the economy.
 Capital gets privacy to do what it wants.

 Ag gag laws in 9 states were propounded and successfully passed by the Republican law-factory, ALEC, with Iowa being the first in 2011.
 What are they hiding?
 Well, sick animals still being used as food.
 Overflowing waste lagoons.
 Cruel and tiny cages.
 Standard animal ‘surgery’ without anesthetics.
 Deforestation.
 Animals being beaten and tortured.
 Hormones, anti-biotics and chemicals in the water.
 Sinking groundwater / river-lake levels due to alfalfa and hay production for animal feed.
 Terrible air quality.
 Polluted water.
 The worst are the waste lagoons, which kill workers and make neighbors sick or make them move.
 A toxic ‘organic’ brown mist is even sprayed on crops as ‘fertilizer,’ which is then sold as food.
-Potter takes a choking tour around Yakima, Washington to see the dairy cattle lagoons up close.
+Potter takes a choking tour in the Yakima Valley, Washington to see the dairy cattle lagoons up close.
 Some overflow onto public roads, to the point you cannot drive down them.
 He calls it his ‘poop tour’ and it actually made him physically sick and unable to breathe.
 What if you lived next to one of these massive animal waste holes?
-Ah, it's only those poor souls in rural areas...
+Ah, wait, it's only those poor souls in rural areas...

 A Centralized Animal Feeding Operation (CAFO)